1Kunalvats9/xblog/README.md

    npm install
    npm start
    ```
-3) Navigate to frontend folder and run the following commands:
+3) Open a new terminal window in your local code editor and Navigate to frontend folder and run the following commands:
    ```bash
      cd ../frontend
      npm install